Why I Created AwareFlow

 The Problem Nobody Talks About

 Millions of people have subtle audible habits they don't notice — sniffing, throat clearing, pen clicking, heavy sighing.
 They're unconscious.
 Invisible to the person doing them.
+Whether they stem from allergies, stress, tics, or body-focused repetitive behaviors, they share something in common: the person doing them has no idea.

 But they're not invisible to everyone.